Welcome Matt. Please tell our readers a little about yourself.

 We're very excited about the potential of Reltio to deliver the front-end experience for the hierarchy management solution I described.
 It's still a gap in many MDM solutions: How do you make data stewardship something a business person can perform as a part of their job, where it's so integral it is no longer considered something apart from their essential job function?
 For someone in a Credit Risk role - let's give them the ability to quickly and easily navigate through customer records, seeing them by their legal entity relationships, territories, lines of business portfolios, SIC classes, etc. Dynamic insight like this is possible when it is no longer dependent upon big infrastructure and a specially trained application analyst.
 We've built these solutions out on Reltio and are excited about what it could mean to our clients.

 We continue to be excited about the huge growth in our team, client base, and geographies.
 We now have people in four countries - the US, Spain, Germany and Russia.
-We have had a great reception to our managed services offerings, which are either hosted or on-premise administered solutions for customers.
+We have had a great reception to our managed services offerings, which are either hosted or on-premises administered solutions for customers.

 How do you see customers benefiting from the Infoverity and Reltio partnership?